 ADMISSION STATISTICS AT 150+ U.S. COLLEGES

-We created the table below with the High School Class of 2022 in mind.
-It is a sampling of admission statistics at well-known colleges in the U.S. and it’s one of the many pieces of information you will find in our annual College Admission Testing Guide.
+The table below is a sampling of admission statistics at well-known colleges in the U.S. and it’s one of the many pieces of information you will find in our annual College Admission Testing Guide.

 Any changes to admission policies that were announced in response to the COVID-19 pandemic are listed in the “Notes” section (e. g. test-optional for 2020-2021 admission cycle only, test-optional for a three-year trial, etc.).
-While many colleges have changed to a test-optional policy for one year, we expect these policy changes to be re-evaluated at the end of the 2021 admission cycle.
+College testing requirements vary and are constantly shifting.
+Please be sure to check college websites for pandemic updates and other specific requirements.

 A few things to note: